-- Leukemia is the most common form of childhood cancer, accounting for 25% of all childhood cancer diagnoses between 2000 and 2009 in Georgia (Figure 2). - Central nervous system (CNS) tumors and lymphomas combined account for about one third of all childhood cancer diagnoses. - Between 2000 and 2009, there were 4105 cancer diagnoses among children aged 0 to 19 years living in Georgia.
-The age-adjusted rate for this time period was 151.9 per million (Table 3). - The highest cancer incidence rate among children aged 0 to 19 years was for leukemia (37.4 per million), followed by CNS neoplasms with a rate of 28.2 per million. - Overall, males had a higher cancer incidence rate than females.
-This difference was most apparent in lymphomas (especially non-Hodgkin and Burkitt lymphomas), Ewing sarcomas, and gonadal germ cell tumors.
+- Leukemia is the most common form of childhood cancer, accounting for 26% of all childhood cancer diagnoses between 2002 and 2011 in Georgia (Figure 2). - Central nervous system (CNS) tumors and lymphomas combined account for about one third of all childhood cancer diagnoses. - Between 2002 and 2011, there were 4,306 cancer diagnoses among children aged 0 to 19 years living in Georgia.
+The age-adjusted rate for this time period was 158.5 per million (Table 3). - The highest cancer incidence rate among children aged 0 to 19 years was for leukemia (40.1 per million), followed by CNS neoplasms with a rate of 29.4 per million. - Overall, males had a higher cancer incidence rate than females.
+This difference was most apparent in lymphomas (especially non-Hodgkin and Burkitt lymphomas), neuroblastomas, and gonadal germ cell tumors.
 Females were more likely to be diagnosed with extragonadal germ cell tumors and thyroid carcinomas. - Cancer incidence was highest in the youngest and oldest age categories (Table 4). - Children aged 0 to 4 years were most likely to be diagnosed with leukemias, CNS neoplasms, peripheral nerve cell tumors, renal tumors, or retinoblastomas. - Children aged 15 to 19 years were most likely to be diagnosed with lymphomas (especially Hodgkin lymphoma), leukemias, germ cell tumors, CNS neoplasms, and other malignant neoplasms such as melanomas or thyroid carcinomas.

-^{} The International Classification of Childhood Cancer, Third Edition (ICCC-3) groupings were used.
+The International Classification of Childhood Cancer, Third Edition (ICCC-3) groupings were used.